 Recommended resources and further reading

 My top recommendation for you is to sign up for my weekly self-esteem tips.
-Get FREE chapter of my book “Self Esteem Secrets” – join now!
+Get a FREE chapter of my book “Self Esteem Secrets” – join now!

-Website Author and Editor Bio
+Website Author and Your Guide

-Karl Perera is a fully qualified Life Coach (DipLC), Teacher (MA) and author of Self Esteem Secrets.
+Karl Perera is a fully qualified Life Coach (DipLC), Teacher (MA), and author of the book Self Esteem Secrets.
 He has taught at various universities including Durham, Leicester and Anglia Ruskin, Cambridge.
 He has run More-SelfEsteem.com since 1997 since suffering from low self esteem for more than 25 years overcoming it in his thirties.